 When the weather is warm, it is hard to resist spending time on a Herceg Novi beach.
 In fact, it’s the best thing to do in the summer months!

-#21 Embark on a Montenegro Tour
+#20 Embark on a Montenegro Tour

-#22 Take Day Trips from Herceg Novi
+#21 Take Day Trips from Herceg Novi

 Kotor – Herceg Novi Day Trip

-Kotor – a perfectly preserved Medieval town – is a true delight.
-The fortified city boasts numerous shops, square and churches.
-However, the highlight is hiking in Kotor to the hilltop fortress.
+The perfectly preserved Medieval town boasts numerous shops, squares and churches.
+However, the highlight is Hiking in Kotor to the hilltop fortress.
+To plan your complete day trip, read our post on all The Best Things To Do in Kotor.

 Dubrovnik – Herceg Novi Day Trip

-#24 Take a Blue Cave Tour from Herceg Novi
+#23 Take a Blue Cave Tour from Herceg Novi

 Water taxi Herceg Novi tours depart multiple times a day.
-In addition to seeing the brilliant Blue Cave, passengers also get to sail past Mamula Island, an uninhabited island with a fort from the 1800s that was once used as a prison (and is currently being turned into a resort and casino).
+In addition to seeing the brilliant cave, passengers sail past Mamula Island, where a fort from the 1800s and former political prison has been restored as a luxury hotel.
+Additionally, there is time to soak in the sun at Zanjic Beach – the best beach in Lustica.

-#25 Kayak: Herceg Novi to the Village of Rose
+#24 Kayak from Herceg Novi to Rose

 Active travelers can skip the boat tours in Herceg Novi and instead paddle around the Bay of Kotor in a kayak!

-#26 Relax at a Spa in Herceg Novi
+#25 Relax at a Spa in Herceg Novi

-Visitors looking for a relaxing spa treatment should look no further than the Palmon Bay Hotel and Spa Herceg Novi.
+Visitors looking for a relaxing spa treatment should look no further than the Palmon Bay Hotel and Spa.
+The 4-star property provides luxury spa services – including exceptional massages and treatments in their spacious facilities.

-#27 Enjoy the Herceg Novi Nightlife
+#26 Enjoy Herceg Novi Nightlife

 Beach clubs, waterfront cafes and fun bars are all part of the energetic nightlife in Herceg Novi during the summer season.
+That said, there are plenty of places to sip a glass of Montenegrin wine or cool down with a beer or cocktail.

 Local Craft Beer